-Which other services do you access to provide for and support pupils and students with SEND (including health, therapy and social care services)?
+Which other services do you access to provide for and support pupils and students with SEND (including health, therapy and so cial care services)?
 (IRR)

 The school works with a wide range of services.
-We have links with health professionals, for example, Child and Adolescent Mental Health Services (CAHMS), Speech and Language Therapy and Occupational Therapy.
-We work with Social Care teams, as well as with Cheshire East Information and Advice, formally known as Parent Partnership, and voluntary organisations.
+We have links with health professionals, for example, Child and Adolescent Mental Health Services (CAMHS), Speech and Language Therapy and Occupational Therapy.
+We work with Social Care teams, as well as with Cheshire East Information and Advice vand voluntary organisations.
 We regularly organise multi-agency meetings to discuss pupil's needs, (e.g. Early Help Assessment) and aim to ensure good communication with these groups in order to meet the need of pupils and their families.